Stephanowicz/moOde-audioplayer-addons/README.md

 		- finally generate a [client access token](https://genius.com/api-clients) by clicking "Generate Access Token"
 	 	-> add the **client access token** to **clientaccesstoken.txt** in the lyrics folder */var/www/addons/Stephanowicz/lyrics*

+  13. Bookmarks
+      You need to create the folder for storing the bookmark-files manually:
+	  mkdir -m 755 /var/lib/mpd/playlists/bookmarks

 	The other addons don't have any further requirements